eapearson/kbase-ui-proxier/conf/README.md

 # Configuration files

-Configuration files for the Proxier development image.
+Configuration files for the Proxy development image.